-Join Darrin Lile for an in-depth discussion in this video Modeling the gas tank, part of Blender: Model a Motorcycle.
+Join Darrin Lile for an in-depth discussion in this video Modeling the gas tank, part of Modeling a Motorcycle in Blender.

 - [Voiceover] To work on the gas tank, let's go back to our right view and I'll hit the 5-Key to go back to the Orthographic view.
 And what we need to do, is bring in or create geometry that matches this general shape.
 And even though it's fairly smooth, I think we should probably begin with a cube.
 So let's come over here to the Create tab, and click on Cube and I'll press the G-Key and move this up into place.